 If there is dried gunk, just scrape it away with a plastic tool, such as a putty knife.
 Remember to do this gently!

 In case of grease, wipe this away with disinfectants or degreasing products that do not contain bleach.
 Wash it off immediately once you are done.

 For tough stains, adhesive remover will do the trick.
 For example, you can use a small amount of citrus cleaner such as Goo Gone on the stain, leave it on for five to ten minutes, then wipe it off.
 This is especially effective when the stain is so stubborn.
 Afterward, wipe it off completely with warm water.

 Quartz countertops are scratch-proof, heat-resistant, and durable in general.
 However, these do not guarantee its perfect state over time.
-This is why even though sealing quartz countertops is not needed, you need to still take proper care of them.
+This is why even though sealing your quartz surfaces is not needed, you need to still take proper care of them.
 Once you do this, you will be left with countertops that have not only stood the test of time but still look immaculate.